PranavBatchu/CS7641_Group58/README.md

 ## Methods

 ### Data Preprocessing Methods Identified
 The dataset provided is from a Kaggle competition so it is already cleaned, well-formatted, labeled, and split into training/testing subsets.
-Due to this, we do not see any heavy data preprocessing necessary beyond just parsing the provided csv files.
+Here are our additional data preprocessing methods.
+Outlier Detection, for which we will conduct Z-score analysis to identify and handle the outliers.
+One-Hot Encoding, where we convert categorical variables into binary values for higher model predictability.
+Normalization to scale the features within a range, we decided to use a generic range of 0 to 1.
+Binning to convert continuous values to discrete bins to increase correlation between similar data

 ### ML Algorithms/Models Identified
 Logistic Regression: As a foundational algorithm for binary classification, logistic regression will be employed to predict match outcomes (HomeWin, Draw, AwayWin).
 This model is straightforward to implement and interpret, making it a suitable choice for initial predictions based on performance metrics and betting odds.